-1. A mark capable of distinguishing in the trade of goods or services which are being certified by any person in relation to quality, accuracy or other characteristic including, in the case of goods, the origin, material, mode of manufacture, from goods or services which are not being so certified, may be registered as a certified trade mark in Part A of the Register in relation to these goods or services in the name of this person as proprietor:
+39. (1) A mark adapted in relation to any goods to distinguish Certification in the course of trade goods certified by any person in respect of trade marks. origin, material, mode of manufacture, quality, accuracy or other characteristic, from goods not so certified shall be registrable as a certification trade mark in Part A of the register in respect of those goods in the name, as proprietor thereof, of that person:

-Provided that no such mark is being so registered in the name of a person who is engaged in the trade of goods of the certified kind or in the trade to render services of the certified kind.
+Provided that a mark shall not be so registrable in the name of a person who carries on a trade in goods of the kind certified.

-- In determining whether a mark is capable of registering under subsection (1) of the present section the Registrar may have regard to the extent to which: - a. the mark is inherently capable of distinguishing as aforesaid; and - b. by reason of the use of the mark or of any other circumstances, the mark is in fact capable of distinguishing as aforesaid. - 3.
-Subject to the provisions of sections 9 and 10 and subsections (5) and (6) of the present section, the registration of a person as proprietor of a certifying trade mark in respect of any goods or services shall, if valid, give to that person the exclusive right to the use of the trade mark in relation to these goods or services. - This right shall be deemed as infringed by any person who, not being the proprietor of the trade mark or a person authorised by him under the regulations in that behalf and not using it in accordance with the said regulations uses: - a. a mark identical with it; or - a mark so nearly resembling it as to be likely to deceive or cause confusion, in the course of trade, in relation to any goods or services in respect of which it is registered.
+- (2) In determining whether a mark is adapted to distinguish as aforesaid, the tribunal may have regard to the extent to which- - (a) the mark is inherently adapted to distinguish as aforesaid in relation to the goods in question; and - (b) by reason of the use of the mark or of any other circumstances, the mark is in fact adapted to distinguish as aforesaid in relation to the goods in question. - (3) Subject to subsections (4) to (6) (inclusive) of this section, and to sections 9 and 10, the registration of a person as proprietor of a certification trade mark in respect of any goods shall, if valid, give to that person the exclusive right to the use of the trade mark in relation to those goods, and, without prejudice to the generality of the foregoing words, that right shall be deemed to be infringed by any person who, not being the proprietor of the trade mark or a person authorised by him under the regulations in that behalf using it in accordance therewith, uses a mark identical with it or so nearly resembling it as to be likely to deceive or cause confusion, in the course of trade, in relation to any goods in respect of which it is registered, and in such manner as to render the use of the mark likely to be taken either-